-Dental Materials is a study of the properties, uses, and manipulation of chairside and dental laboratory materials.
+4 credits: 2 hours lecture/week - 4 hours lab/week - Common Course Outline Dental Materials is a study of the properties, uses, and manipulation of chairside and dental laboratory materials.
 These materials are used in the reconstruction and restoration of the teeth and oral structures.
 The students will have extensive laboratory experience with the chairside and dental laboratory materials.
-(Prerequisites: DA 1210 with grade of C or better).
+(Prerequisite: DA 1210)